Insurance Plus · Texas renters coverage help 2626 Cole Ave #300, Dallas, TX 75204 · 214-351-4097

 A renter policy can be simple to start, but small details matter.
 Check whether your lease requires a specific liability amount.
 Confirm whether your property manager needs to be listed.
 Make sure the address, unit number, and effective date are correct before moving forward.

 Review exclusions carefully.
-Standard renter policies usually do not cover flood damage, pest issues, normal wear and tear, intentional damage, or every high-value item without additional coverage.
-Some roommate situations may require separate policies, especially when unrelated tenants share a rental.
+Standard Texas renters insurance policies generally do not cover flood damage, pest issues, normal wear and tear, intentional damage, or certain higher-value belongings without additional coverage.
+Separate flood coverage may be necessary in exposed areas, and some roommate arrangements may require separate policies depending on occupancy and underwriting rules.

 Deductibles also matter.
 A higher deductible may reduce premium, but it can increase your out-of-pocket cost after a covered loss.
 Lower deductibles may cost more but can be easier to manage when a claim occurs.